 where $\Pi(P,Q)$ represents all possible ways to match points between the two distributions.

-The key insight was that you can’t just focus on making individual frames look good.
-You have to think about the video as a whole and make sure the motion stays consistent.
+Johnson’s feedforward network with instance normalization, combined with Ruder’s temporal constraints, gave us the right balance between speed and quality.
+You can’t just focus on making individual frames look good — you have to think about the video as a whole and make sure the motion stays consistent.

+Video style transfer is fundamentally different from image style transfer.
+The temporal consistency problem is really hard, and there’s always a tradeoff between quality and speed.
 The optical flow approach works well but adds a lot of complexity.
 Instance normalization was a game changer for speed, but you lose some of the flexibility of the optimization based methods.

-The project was a good reminder that making something work in theory is very different from making it work well in practice.
+Making something work in theory is very different from making it work well in practice.
 Video style transfer looks simple until you actually try to build it.